carollx/loopstudios-landing-page-main/README.md

 ## Welcome! 👋

-**To do this challenge, you need a good understanding of HTML and CSS and a basic understanding of JavaScript.**
+**To do this challenge, it was necessary to have good knowledge of HTML and CSS and a basic understanding of JavaScript.**

 ## The challenge